 DBE deploys a QoS policy configuration file for each data reader and data writer.
-As shown in Figure 8, the files contain simple text with a line-for-line mapping of QoS parameters to values, e.g., datawriter.deadline.period=10.
+The files contain simple text with a line-for-line mapping of QoS parameters to values, e.g., datawriter. deadline.period=10.
 A file is associated with a particular data reader or data writer.
 For DBE to function properly, QoS policy settings in the configuration files must be correct to ensure that data flows as expected.
 If the QoS policy configuration is invalid, incompatible, inconsistent, or not implemented as designed, the QoS evaluations will not execute properly.